Endometriosis:

 Treatment approaches may include:

-• surgical removal of endometriosis lesions
+• surgical removal of endometriosis lesions (excision)

-• hormonal therapies that suppress estrogen
+• hormonal therapies that suppress estrogen (these only manage symptoms - they do not treat the disease)

 • pain management strategies